amirfhg/patent_embeddings/README.md

 # Objective
-1. Track innovation trends and technological breakthroughs through patent embedding analysis.
+We track innovation trends and technological breakthroughs through patent embedding analysis.
-2. Establish that there is a link between innovation trends and patent value in the sample.
+We also establish that there is a link between innovation trends and patent value.

 # Embedding Technique
 I use sentence transformers (HuggingFace model "all-mpnet-base-v2") to vectorize the title and abstract of US public companies granted patents.